Caitriona71/luxeavenuecb/README.md

 - To provide a B2C ecommerce site selling luxury goods to customers.
 - To provide users with different functionalities such as user authentication, product purchase, profile, sign-up for newsletter, store locator.
-- To provide the store owner the ability to manage the site to update products and information.
+- To provide the store owner the ability to manage the site to update products and information.<br><br>

 ### **User Stories**